MaurooRen/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  with the anonimus functions, because its accesing to the scope of personalDice, using name

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name its always the same that we pass as a parameter and what change its newRoll

 c.
 What is the lexical scope of `newRoll`?
+  I'd say newRoll is a privated variable of the inner function

 ### Task 2c - Exit Ticket